cs-guide/cs-guide.github.io/_drafts/how-git-helps-you-manage-your-student-projects.md

 Also, what if you wanted to cooperate with someone else on your project?
 If each of you would work on a different section of the project, collaboration could be pretty stressful.
-In order to share updates with each other, you would have to send new versions of the project via email or use a sevice like Dropbox or Google Drive.
+In order to share updates with each other, you would have to send new versions of the project via email or use a service like Dropbox or Google Drive.
-But this way you will never have a complete picture of the current state of the project, since files are scattered everywhere on different computers.
+But this way you will never have a complete picture of the current state of the project since files are scattered everywhere on different computers.

 There are certainly many more of these issues but it's time to focus on a solution.